 Using excellent quality ingredients and supporting local producers is close to our heart at Golf View, and across all of Crerar Hotels.

 Golf View’s kitchens always use free range chickens and free range eggs.
-The vast majority of our milk comes from Grahams Dairy Stirling, and we always try to source the finest whole raw ingredients from our suppliers.
+The vast majority of our milk comes from Grahams Dairy Nairn, and we always try to source the finest whole raw ingredients from our suppliers.

 The Spanish Josper is used for cooking all steaks and grilled or roasted main dishes on Gold View’s menus.
 With over 45 years of development and innovation, and a temperature of over 400c, the Josper provides a combination of grill and oven techniques to provide a unique charcoal flavour.

 On top of this top notch way of cooking, Golf View’s meat is all Scottish Farm Assured, and our beef is sometimes taken from the Crerar Hotels Home Farm’s pedigree, grass-fed herd of Lammermuir Luings.

 Vegetarian, gluten free, vegan, dairy free and children’s meals for the young diner can be accommodated, just tell us your requirements.

 All of our beef is British Farm Assured, and sometimes take from the Crerar Hotels’ Home Farm of grass fed, pedigree Lammermuir Luing cattle, when Mr Crerar lets us!

 All steaks are cooked on our Spanish Josper grill through a high end combination of grill and oven technique, the end result being a tender and juicy, made to order, quality steak.
 Choose from sirloin, fillet or rib-eye, and served with proper chunky chips, crispy onion rings, mushroom, slow roasted cherry tomatoes and watercress.
 Writing this, I wish it was Thursday night now.